-I work with lots of folks who have received message of being “too much” at some point in their lives.
-Many of these folks are now adults who have recognized the extra baggage they’ve been carrying around from messages they received during adolescence; some are currently teens and getting support in dealing with messages that are penetrating their world in the present.
+As a licensed mental health counselor, I have years of experience working with folks who have received messages of being “too much” at some point in their lives.
+Many of these folks are now adults who have recognized the extra baggage they’ve been carrying around from messages they received during adolescence.

 Messages from Parents